joearcher/Vagrant-Phalcon-Nginx/Readme.md

 ##Use
-http://localhost:8080 with a web root of ../public relative to the Vagrantfile.
+http://localhost:8080 with a web root of `public` relative to the Vagrantfile.

 ##Why?
 Because I couldn't find a working one, and I needed a super lightweight testing environment.